enso-managers/home/index.md

 ## Methods

 We focus on use cases, system architecture, benefits and costs.
 We understand and believe in agile projects:
-Comprehensible interim results create the conditions for continuous and targeted improvement.
+Comprehensible interim results allow for continuous and targeted improvement.
-We employ innovative tooling based on property graphs that is made available as open source software.
+We employ innovative tooling based on property graphs that is made available as open-source software.

+## Size

+Our firm is very small.
+However we have a long-term network of experienced partners to collaborate in larger projects.
+We have little administrative overhead and no expense for marketing and sales.
+The principals don't just visit our projects from time to time, they are actively involved.

 ## Voluntary Projects